Super Bowl XXXVI halftime show

-The Super Bowl XXXVI Halftime Show, known through corporate sponsorship as the E-Trade Super Bowl XXXVI Halftime Show, was the halftime entertainment of Super Bowl XXXVI, which took place on February 3, 2002, at the Louisiana Superdome in New Orleans, Louisiana.
+The Super Bowl XXXVI halftime show, known through corporate sponsorship as the E-Trade Super Bowl XXXVI Halftime Show, was the halftime entertainment of Super Bowl XXXVI, which took place on February 3, 2002, at the Louisiana Superdome in New Orleans, Louisiana.
 It featured Irish rock band U2 as the performer.
 Using a heart-shaped stage replicated from their 2001 Elevation Tour, the group played three songs and paid tribute to the victims of the September 11 attacks, which had occurred in the United States five months earlier.
 The show was produced by Clear Channel Entertainment, which also produced the band's Elevation Tour.
-The Super Bowl and its halftime show were televised nationally in the US by Fox.
+The Super Bowl and its halftime show were televised nationally in the U.S. by Fox.

-Singer Janet Jackson was originally booked as the halftime performer, but after the September 11 attacks, it was decided that a different artist would be needed to set the tone required.
+Singer Janet Jackson was originally booked as the halftime performer, but after the September 11 attacks, it was decided that a different artist would be needed to set the appropriate tone.
 U2 were selected as the replacement after several executives from the National Football League (NFL) attended one of their October 2001 concerts in New York City and were emotionally impacted by the band's tribute to the attack victims, whose names were projected across the ceiling of Madison Square Garden.
 During their halftime performance, the band played their 2000 hit single "Beautiful Day", the 1984 song "MLK", and their 1987 hit single "Where the Streets Have No Name".
 During the latter two songs, U2's tribute to the September 11 victims was reprised, as their names were projected onto a vertical scrim behind the stage and across the interior of the Superdome.
 At the end of the performance, lead singer Bono opened his jacket to reveal an American flag in the lining.

-The halftime show drew a 38.3 Nielsen rating and 82.9 million viewers in the US.
+The halftime show drew a 38.3 Nielsen rating and was watched by 82.9 million viewers in 40.2 million households in the US.
 It received generally positive reviews from critics, who praised the band's performance and the poignancy of the 9/11 tribute.
 In the week following U2's performance, sales of their 2000 album All That You Can't Leave Behind increased in the US by 142 percent.
 In 2006, U2 returned to the Superdome as the entertainment for another NFL game, performing with Green Day for the New Orleans Saints' first home game since Hurricane Katrina.
 Many critics have ranked U2's performance at Super Bowl XXXVI among the top Super Bowl halftime shows.